analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-14-value_learning_algorithms.md

 Notice that $$G_{\tau, \pi}(s_t, a_t)$$ for Q-Learning is not policy-specific.
 The only step depending on the policy is the choice of trajectory $$\tau$$.

-However, Q-learning could be used even when the trajectory $$\tau$$ was sampled with a different policy (as long as it is not 'much too different' from the policy being learned).
+However, Q-learning could be used even when the trajectory $$\tau$$ was sampled with a different policy (as long as it is not 'much too different' from the policy being learned, loosely speaking).

 Since Q-learning could be performed on data gathered earlier by another policy, it is an *off-policy* algorithm.